 As the head of the family, Gomez, it is your mission to stomp to a pulp the end of level bosses holding them captive and release them from their shackles… whether they like it or not (you may be familiar with the macabre, sadomasochistic vibe running throughout the original cartoon on which the film is based – all done in the best possible taste of course).

 Reaching them is easier said than done as they reside at the end of some extremely expansive, labyrinthine levels littered with a coterie of comically oddball creatures and unfathomably animated inanimate objects.

-You’ll encounter quiffed dudes riding in spinning tea cups, armless, goose-stepping green aliens, levitating, rotating Hindus, cleaver-waving chefs, bipedal goldfish bowls and teapots, and indecipherable beaked wildlife riding unicycles.
+You’ll encounter quiffed dudes riding in spinning teacups, armless, goose-stepping green aliens, levitating, rotating Hindus, cleaver-waving chefs, bipedal goldfish bowls and teapots, and indecipherable beaked wildlife riding unicycles.
 Creepy?
 Kooky?
 Spooky?
 Oooky?
-A sepulcher-load of each is present and correct.
+A sepulchre-load of each is present and correct.
 Graphicians, Simon Butler and Warren Lancashire tick every box consummately.